Visiting Florence, Italy for the first time in June. Should I skip the popular tourist attractions and just explore the actual city?

 Another thing you might want to do is actually get out of the town a bit.
 Try getting to the hills overlooking the city.
 Haven't done it myself but I would like to the next time I am there. over 10 years ago

 Florence is a beautiful city, you can't really avoid the tourist attractions but why would you!
 I recommend the 'touristy' double decker bus tour it gives you a great insight to the city and you can hop off and on anywhere, and explore any area that takes your fancy.
 The bus will take you to the hills overlooking the city and you can descend to the town by foot exploring as you go.
 I was there beginning of June and it was not overly crowded. over 10 years ago

 Take a 20 min. walk to San Miniato, a 'basilica' standing on one of the highest points, from there you will have a great view of the city, away from the crowd.

-Piazzale Michelangelo is a bit more of a touristy destination, but you will get a wonderful panoramic view of the city. about 10 years ago
+Piazzale Michelangelo is a bit more of a touristy destination, but you will get a wonderful panoramic view of the city. over 10 years ago

 Florence is really beautiful, but the tourist crowd make me mad.
 It's not that it's bad per se... the worst part is that it's not really an italian city anymore.
 They change their way of being, they change their costumes just to please tourists and get their money.

 My suggestion is rent a bike (but make sure you have enough space for it) This way you can see all the landmarks (they're worthy it e.g. Ponte vecchio) in a very fast way.
 Like all italian cities, you should try pizza and ice-cream.